phidn/the-magic-habit/memory-bank/activeContext.md

    - More intuitive criteria editing on small screens

 ## Recent Changes

+### Multi-Criteria Heatmap Visualization Fix (Completed)
+- Fixed backend issue with multi-criteria check-ins not displaying correctly in the heatmap
+- Implemented `groupCheckInsByDate` function to properly aggregate multi-criteria check-ins by date
+- Updated the `processCheckInList` function to correctly handle MULTI_CRITERIA habit types
+- Ensured level values are properly calculated based on the maximum level of all criteria
+- Fixed `is_done` null pointer issue in the backend code
+- Maintained criterion value details for detailed views while showing aggregated data in the heatmap
+- Ensured backwards compatibility with existing check-in types

 ### Skill Tracking Implementation (Completed)
 - Added `MULTI_CRITERIA` check-in type for skill tracking